Who can apply for Carer Support Payment

 You do not have to live with them or be related to them.

 You can only apply for Carer Support Payment for one person.
-If you provide care for more people, you are not entitled to extra payments.
+If you provide care for more people, there are no extra payments.

 Benefits the person you care for gets